Henry Sclater: Military career

 In September 1902, Sclater accompanied Lord Roberts, Commander-in-Chief of the Forces, and St John Brodrick, Secretary of State for War, on a visit to Germany to attend the German army maneuvers as guest of the Emperor Wilhelm.
 The following month, he was back as a regular regimental officer in the Royal Artillery, but in early November 1902 he was again appointed a staff officer as Deputy Director-General of Ordnance, with the substantive rank of colonel in the army.
 The Army Ordnance Department was responsible for supply of weapons and military equipment.
 He was Director of Artillery at the War Office from 1903 to 1904 when he became Quartermaster General for India.
 In 1908 he was appointed commander of Quetta Division in India.

+On 23 June 1911 he was promoted to lieutenant general.

 He served in World War I as Adjutant-General to the Forces, a role he took up in April 1914 in succession to Lieutenant General Sir Spencer Ewart and a Member of Army Council from 1914 to 1916: in this capacity he was responsible for the expansion of the Army in 1914.
 He served as general officer commanding-in-chief for Southern Command from March 1916, taking over from Lieutenant General William Pitcairn Campbell, to 1919, the year he was promoted to general, and retired from the army in 1922, dying the following year.